treeverse/katacoda-playground/lakeFS-play/step3.md

 You can now commit your changes using the commit command

-The next command will commit all changes under master branch in th repository my-repo with the message first commit:
+The next command will commit all changes under `main` branch in th repository my-repo with the message first commit:
-`lakectl commit lakefs://my-repo@master --message "first commit"`{{execute}}
+`lakectl commit lakefs://my-repo/main --message "first commit"`{{execute}}

 To list the commits with the log command:
-`lakectl log lakefs://my-repo@master`{{execute}}
+`lakectl log lakefs://my-repo/main`{{execute}}

 You'll now see there is two commits: